yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 Using the Map API requires two layers:

 - The Map component that provides the clustered proxy capabilities.
 A clustered proxy is a smart proxy that performs operations against the whole cluster.
-- The GigaMap Interface which provides enriched JCache API including declarative transactions, coherent runtime exception hierarchy, and more.
+- The GigaMap Interface which provides enriched JCache (JSR-107)API including declarative transactions, coherent runtime exception hierarchy, and more.
 In general, you would use the Map component to create the proxy layer, and then wrap it with a GigaMap instance and do all the operations against this instance.

 --------